Krishnamohan-Yerrabilli/Articles/cl5gvhvja001kt4nvb0sohp38.md

 #### Productivity

-Developers don't need to handle server management, instead, they can think about code and application improvement, Serverless simplifies the back-end development
+Developers don't need to handle server management, instead they can think about code and application improvement, Serverless simplifies the back-end development